dimonser147/SchoolDemo/README.md

 # SignIn Demo

-The idea is to combine different type of sign in into a single for,
+The idea is to combine different type of sign in into a single form

 Some notes about application